AutoResearch/autora/README.md

 my_bsr = BSR(K,MM)
 # train (need to fill in parameters)
 # train_X is dataframe with each row a datapoint
-# train_y is series with default index
+# y is series with default index
 my_bsr.fit(train_X,train_y)
 # fit new values
 # new_X is dataframe of new data